Department of Tarapacá (Peru): History

-In 1600, parcels Lluta, Arica, Azapa, Tarapacá were handed over to Pedro Mesia Cordova, who then handed over the valleys of Tácana and Sama.

-In 1612 Pope Paolo V authorizes the establishment of the Diocese of Arequipa in which were seven jurisdictions including the district of San Marcos Arica comprising the regions of Tacna, Tarata, Sama, Ilabaya, Locumba, Putina and Tarapacá.
+In 1600, the parcels of Lluta, Arica, Azapa, Tarapacá were handed over to Pedro Mesia Cordova, who then handed over the valleys of Tácana and Sama.
+In 1612 Pope Paul V authorised the establishment of the Diocese of Arequipa in which were seven jurisdictions including the corregimiento of Arica, comprising the regions of Tacna, Tarata, Sama, Ilabaya, Locumba, Putina and Tarapacá.